 Why Choose Tasker?

 Tasker provides users additional control over their device in an automated way, so they will not have to spend time manually performing repetitive tasks.
-Moreover, it helps Android devices control other applications, devices, and smart appliances with connections and ready-made rules.
+Moreover, it enables Android devices to control other applications, devices, and smart appliances with connections and ready-made rules.